This project provides a small library to display charts in Modern UI Style (formerly known as Metro) in

 I needed Modern UI Charts for my own application which should run on Desktop (WPF), Web (Silverlight) and Windows 8 devices and I didn't want to use 3 different third party charting components.
 That’s why I created the charts from scratch and used them in the

 tool “SharePoint Code Analysis Framework (SPCAF)” (http://go.spcaf.com/VSGallery) which I have developed with

 I think that XAML is the greatest way to "describe” the UI of an application via a markup language.
-I don’t want to miss things like data binding, styling of controls, data templates, animation of state changes, easy re-use of custom controls, design
+I don’t want to miss things like data binding, styling of controls, data templates, animation of state changes, easy re-use of custom controls,

-much as possible of the same XAML code which is available on all these plattforms.
+use as much as possible of the same XAML code which is available on all these plattforms.
 So finally the code for the charts uses the lowest common XAML subset of all three worlds.
 Check out the sample application in this project and see how it works.

 The charts have been developed from scratch with keeping in mind to fully support